johntrinder/DancingLinks.jl/README.md

 A Julia implementation of D.Knuth's "Dancing Links" (DLX) a solver for the "Exact Cover" problem.

+This a registered package so do this in Julia:

+] add DancingLinks
 ## Exported:
 + exact_cover(matrix::Matrix{Bool}; do_check::Bool)